ngelrojas/my-local-copilot/README.md

 1.7 interact ui interface chat with the model chat ollama 1.7.1 refactor the loadChat into the ollamaViewProvider 1.8 styling the chat interface
+1.9 refactor ollamaChat to ollamaChatProvider, because the ollamaChat return a response from the model chat

 ### suggestions name for the plugin

 below name suggestions for the chat-copilot interface -==OLLAMA_COPILOT
 -==OLLAMA_PILOT
 -==OLLAMA_CODE_PILOT

 ### DONE

 - panel admin
 - input for the model chat
 - retrieve answers from model in vscode
 - selected text and send to the model and the answer is displayed in the vscode 1.6 create a chat to test a model like a chat-copilot interface.